imjakey/go-mysql-http-tunnel/README.md

 # go-mysql-http-tunnel

-This tool is a translation of the php implement, compare with the that one, you don't need to install php and webserver.
+This tool is a translation of the navicat official php implement, compare with the that, you don't need to install php and webserver.